 Teaching Fraction Notation with Fraction Circles

-Begin by having students play with the Fraction Circles until they understand the notation on them, that 1/8, for example, refers to one of the slices of a circle cut into 8 equal slices.
+Begin by having students play with the fraction circles until they understand the notation on them, that 1/8, for example, refers to one of the slices of a circle cut into 8 equal slices.
 Emphasize that the slices must be equal—that they cannot be just any eight slices no matter how the circle is sliced.
-Then extend to combinations of the slices, like three of the 1/8 slices.
+Then extend to combinations of the slices for a particular fraction circle, like three of the 1/8 slices.
 A proven strategy for doing so is to challenge your students to show 3/8 by holding up three of the 1/8 slices.

 Repeat with other fractions until you are certain they can “read” fractions.
 Then reverse the activity.
-Hold up, say, seven of the pieces of the Fraction Circle that has been cut into 12 pieces and have students write the fraction being iillustrated
+Hold up, say, seven of the pieces of the fraction circle that has been cut into twelfths (7/12), and have students write the fraction being illustrated.

 To emphasize that the bottom number (denominator) of a fraction determines the "size" of a fraction, hold up fractions with the same top number (numerator) but different bottom numbers like five pieces of the fraction circle that has